 - Graduate Assistants not living on campus will receive a taxable housing stipend.
-All other fees are the responsibility of the student (i.e. textbooks, graduation, recording fees, etc.).
+All other fees are the responsibility of the student (i.e. comprehensive fee, textbooks, graduation, recording fees, etc.).
 At the end of the course of study, it is expected that the Graduate Assistant will have no financial obligation to Maranatha Baptist Seminary.

 - Graduate Assistants are considered full-time seminary students.
 As such, Graduate Assistants are not eligible for employee benefits but will be included in the employee discount offerings of the bookstore (usually 20 percent).

 - A period of two weeks (three weeks for 12-month GAs) will be guaranteed as an “unscheduled” work period to allow for time away from campus.

 - Good work is expected from a Graduate Assistant in their work assignment and in their seminary study.
 Graduate Assistants must maintain a 3.0 cumulative grade point average.
 If the work of a Graduate Assistant is unsatisfactory, the seminary may terminate the Graduate Assistantship at the end of any semester.

 - Graduate Assistants may not work outside their assigned duties nor may they work more than their assigned hours without prior approval from the Office of Human Resources and the Dean of the Seminary.

 - Graduate Assistants must coordinate requests for unpaid time off with their supervisor.

 Master of Arts